georust/rinex/README.md

 the `RinexType` enum (refer to API) describes the types of RINEX currently supported:

-* RinexType::NavigationMessage: Ephemeride NAV messages
+* RinexType::NavigationMessage: Ephemeride (NAV) messages
-* RinexType::ObservationData:   Observations
+* RinexType::ObservationData:   Observations (OBS) data

 RINEX files contain a lot of information, and this library exposes all data contained by supported